Collections containing primary materials on railroads.

 Johnson, Waldo Porter (1817-1885), Letters, 1839-1872, (C3185)

-Letters to his family and friends concerning family news; law practice; county court sessions; land speculation; service in the Mexican and Civil wars; national, state and local political campaigns; and financial difficulties during reconstruction.
+The collection contains letters to his family and friends concerning family news; law practice; county court sessions; land speculation; service in the Mexican and Civil wars; national, state and local political campaigns; and financial difficulties during reconstruction.

 Jones, Paul C. (1901-1981), Papers, 1943-1969 (C3604)